The short answer is yes, but it should be used very carefully, and only for certain job categories.

 These RFEs completely ignored the fact that all jobs begin at wage level I, regardless of the level of experience and education required for entry.
 Even occupations that are inherently complex, such as surgery, begin at wage level 1.
 The proper way to decide what the wage level should be is to compare the requirements of your job with the typical requirements for similar positions, NOT to compare the requirements of your job with all other jobs.

 The minimum requirements for a new administrative assistant, for example, are vastly different from the requirements for a new neurosurgeon.
 On the first day of their new careers, however, each will start at the wage level 1 that is within their respective job category.
 While this wage level 1 administrative assistant will not qualify for an H1B because her position probably does not require a specialized bachelor’s degree, the new neurosurgeon will certainly qualify, regardless of the fact that she is a brand new surgeon starting at wage level 1.

 Although a wage level 1 neurosurgeon can qualify for an H1B, however, this doesn’t mean that every wage-level 1 neurosurgery case will be approved.
 You must also prove that wage level 1 is actually the correct level for your particular case.
 In my next post, I’ll be discussing the right way to determine your wage level in a bit more detail.

-If you have general questions on this topic, feel free to leave a comment and I will try to respond.
-Please note that I cannot respond to questions regarding the specific facts of your case on this blog, but I would be happy to discuss these questions with you over the phone or Skype!
-You can schedule a consultation here.
+If you have general questions on this topic, feel free to leave a comment and we will try to respond.
+Please note that I cannot respond to questions regarding the specific facts of your case on this blog, but I would be happy to discuss these questions with you in detail during a consultation!
+You can schedule an appointment here.